-How did $12million bridge collapse in Kenya?
+How did $12 million bridge collapse in Kenya?

 (CNN)It was an embarrassing collapse for Kenya's ruling party.

-Just two weeks after an "inspection" by President Uhuru Kenyatta, a $12 million Chinese-built Sigiri bridge in Western Kenya collapsed before it was completed.
+On June 26, just two weeks after an "inspection" by President Uhuru Kenyatta, a $12 million Chinese-built Sigiri bridge in Western Kenya collapsed before it was completed.

 Built by the Chinese Overseas Construction and Engineering Company in Busia County, the bridge connects a region that has historically lacked government investment and development.
 Around a dozen people died on the river after a boat capsized while attempting to cross in 2014.